-Working as a nihon-ga or “Japanese-style painting” artist, Kawase Yoshihito combines rich mineral pigments, gold, silver, and textural carbon to create endlessly intriguing reflections of the overlooked wonders of the natural world.
+Working as a nihonga (Japanese-style painting) artist, Yoshihito Kawase combines rich mineral pigments, gold, silver, and textural carbon to create endlessly intriguing reflections of the overlooked wonders of the natural world.

 About the artist

 Born in Tokyo in 1973, Yoshihito Kawase completed his PhD in Japanese-style painting at Tokyo National University of the Arts.
 Working as a nihonga or “Japanese-style painting” artist, Kawase uses mineral pigments create a rich spectrum of color, layering gold, silver, and textural carbon ink to create endlessly intriguing reflections of the overlooked wonders of the natural world.
 In his most recent work, Kawase emphasizes the relationship between his subject matter and the materials themselves.
-Driven by the idea of yohaku –characterized not by emptiness, but through an anxious presence, an ever-present atmosphere –Kawase explores the overlooked aspects, the “white darkness,” of life and his work.
+Driven by the idea of yohaku–characterized not by emptiness, but through an anxious presence, an ever-present atmosphere–Kawase explores the overlooked aspects, the “white darkness,” of life in his work.